spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/6-composed-task.md

 - Property Type: Tells Spring Cloud Data Flow whether the property is either a `deployment` or a `app` type.
   - Deployment properties: Instructions to the deployer responsible for deploying the task app.
   - App properties: Properties passed directly to the task app.
-- Composed Task Application Name: Unlike when passing properties to a task app where we used the composed task definition name, we use the name of the composed task runner app.
+- Composed Task Application Name: The name of the composed task runner app.
 - Property Key: The key of the property that is to be set.

 We can launch a composed task in which we want to pass the following properties to the `Composed Task Runner`: